In memory of Chaya Mirel bat R’ Avraham

 I had my ovaries removed 3 years ago because I have the BRCA11 gene.

-I take tamoxifen prophylactically to prevent breast cancer, etc. I developed one of the complications from taking tamoxifen which is build up of the lining of the uterus and developed light bleeding.
+I take tamoxifen prophylactically to prevent breast cancer, etc. I developed one of the complications from taking tamoxifen, which is build up of the lining of the uterus, and I developed light bleeding.
 I had a hysteroscopy and d&c this past weekend to address the problem.
 I am bleeding lightly as if I am having a light period.
 What is my status?

 I just want to tell you how much I appreciate this service.
 This is obviously very personal and I would not feel comfortable talking to my rabbi about this.
 So, thank you so much!